Reticular cell

+Introduction, Origin, and Subtypes of Reticular Cells

-A reticular cell is a type of fibroblast that synthesizes collagen alpha-1(III) and uses it to produce reticular fibers.
-The cell surrounds the fibers with its cytoplasm, isolating them from other tissue components and cells.
+In cellular biology, a reticular cell is a type of fibroblast that synthesizes collagen alpha-1(III) and uses it to produce extracellular reticular fibers.
 Reticular cells provide structural support, since they produce and maintain the thin networks of fibers that are a framework for most lymphoid organs.
+Unlike most fibroblasts that solely maintain tissue integrity, reticular cells perform additional functions essential to immune communication, antigen transport, and lymphocyte maintenance in the body.

 Reticular cells are found in many organs, including the spleen, lymph nodes and kidneys.
 They are also found within tissues, such as lymph nodules.
 There are different types of reticular cells, including epithelial, mesenchymal, and fibroblastic reticular cells.
 Fibroblastic reticular cells are involved in directing B cells and T cells to specific regions within the tissue whereas epithelial and mesenchymal reticular cells are associated with certain areas of the brain.

+These reticular cells are not limited to a single location, form, or function.
+Instead, they consist of several subtypes, each with a unique structure, function, and origin.
+In lymph nodes, for example, reticular cells form the foundation of the reticular network that supports immune cellular interactions.
+In contrast, in the spleen, similar reticular cells help regulate immune responses and activation processes.

+The origin of reticular cells can be traced back to mesenchymal stromal precursors.
+These precursors can differentiate into varying structural support cells depending on their surrounding tissue.
+As shown by Lütge, Pikor, and Ludewig (2021), reticular cells in secondary lymphoid organs are not a single homogeneous group of cells, but instead consist of many subtypes of cells defined by their position in the body and expression of cell markers such as podoplanin and ER-TR7.